boromir674/pytest-object-getter/README.rst

   For more, see the `CI Pipeline`_ and the `Test` workflow, defined in `test.yaml`_.

-You can read more on pytest and fixtures on `pytest latest documentation`_.
+You can read more on pytest and fixtures in `pytest latest documentation`_.

 Quickstart
 ==========